 The End-of-Cycle Summary Meeting will be scheduled after the completion of the last regional end-of-cycle review.
 This meeting should occur after the completion of all the end-of-cycle meetings but before the issuance of the annual assessment letters, if possible.

 Preparation.
-NRR/DRO/IRAB will start coordinating with the regional offices .
+NRR/DRO/IRAB will start coordinating with the regional offices upon completion of the end-of-cycle meetings to identify plants that will be discussed at the End-of-Cycle Summary Meeting and draft an agenda.

 Conducting the End-of-Cycle Summary Meeting.
 Each RA will lead the discussion for their region.
 The regional presentation should: